miloscomplex/baby_steps/README.md

 ```

 Then open a web-browser with the URL [http://localhost:9393/](http://localhost:9393/) to view the Baby Steps login page.
 Either use the credentials for a preexisting user.

 ```
 email: mike@mike.com
 password: 1234
 ```

-You create a new account to start a new care-giver account.
+You can create a new account to start a new care-giver account.

 [http://localhost:9393/registration/signup](http://localhost:9393/registration/signup)